grafana/mimir/docs/sources/operators-guide/configure/configuring-hash-rings.md

 2. **Wait** until the configuration change has been rolled out to all Grafana Mimir instances.
 3. Define a label on all cluster instances which is unique to the cluster via `-memberlist.cluster-label` CLI flag (or its respective YAML configuration option).
    This label must be the same on all instances that are part of the same cluster.
-   For instance, if you run a Grafana Mimir cluster in a dedicated namespace, then setting the cluster label to the name of the namespace should be a safe choice.
+   For example, if you run a Grafana Mimir cluster in a dedicated namespace, then set the cluster label to the name of the namespace.
 4. **Wait** until the configuration change has been rolled out to all Grafana Mimir instances.
 5. Enable cluster label verification on all clusters instances by removing the configuration option `-memberlist.cluster-label-verification-disabled=true`.
 6. **Wait** until the configuration change has been rolled out to all Grafana Mimir instances.